CLOSED FOR THE WINTER SEASON. SEE YOU NEXT SPRING!

 Ripening Date: Mid-August

 One of the earliest summer apples to ripen.
 Well suited to very cold regions.
 A natural semi-dwarf tree that is precocious and productive.
 Attractive color, small to medium fruit.
 Good cooking or eating apple.
 Very hardy.
 Keeps about 16 weeks in cold storage.
 Fruit must be picked before full maturity for storage or use.
+Requires pollinator.

 Bloom Date: Early Season